-When asked about CIT, White House spokesman Bill Burton told reporters that President Barack Obama had set high standards for granting aid to companies.
+When asked about the lender, White House spokesman Bill Burton told reporters that President Barack Obama had set high standards for granting aid to companies.
 A lot of that had to do with whether or not they could show themselves to be sustainable in the long term, Burton said.

 An asset sale or debt restructuring would provide CIT only temporary relief and bankruptcy was the most likely scenario, analysts at investment bank Sandler O'Neill said.

-CNBC television, citing a source close to the finance company, said CIT was pursuing a plan that would likely include a Chapter 11 bankruptcy filing on Friday.
+CNBC television, citing a source close to the finance company, said CIT is now pursuing a plan that is likely to include a Chapter 11 bankruptcy filing on Friday.

 The prudent course for bondholders is to brace for bankruptcy, wrote analysts at independent research firm CreditSights in a research note.